The Difference between the Left and Right Invariant Extended Kalman Filter: Equivalence of Left and Right IEKF with reset

 In this section, we first present the main theorem, which shows that the evolution of the left and right filter estimates matches, and hence the likelihood functions are equivalent.
 Its proof relies on the lemmas that are proven later in the section.
 Note that we will re-introduce the time index $t_k, t_{k+1}$ when necessary to clarify the time evolution of the filter propagation.

-\begin{theorem} Let $(\mu_\tL, \hat{X}_\tL, \Sigma_\tL)$ and $(\mu_\tR, \hat{X}_\tR, \Sigma_\tR)$ denote the states of the L-IEKF and R-IEKF, respectively.
+\begin{theorem} Let $(\mu_\tL, \hat{X}_\tL, \Sigma_\tL)$ and $(\mu_\tR, \hat{X}_\tR, \Sigma_\tR)$ denote the states of the L-IEKF and R-IEKF with reset, respectively.
 Assume that the measurements $y_k$ admit left-invariance (Section~\ref{sub:invariant_measurement}).
 If the initial conditions of the states are equivalent (at a time $t_0$),

 with $\mu_\tL(t_0) = \mu_\tR(t_0) = 0$, then the states are equivalent for all time $t \geq t_0$. \end{theorem}

 \begin{proof} Lemma \ref{lem:prediction_equivalence} proves that if the initial state of the L-IEKF and R-IEKF and are equivalent, then the filter state after propagation $(\mu_\tL^-,\allowbreak \hat{X}_\tL^-, \Sigma_\tL^-)$ and $(\mu_\tR^-, \hat{X}_\tR^-, \Sigma_\tR^-)$ are equivalent.